-Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer/or the designee, the Superintendent must either issue a final written decision regarding whether the complaint of harassment has been substantiated or request further investigation.
+Absent extenuating circumstances, within ten (10) school days of receiving the report of the Compliance Officer or the designee, the Superintendent must either issue a written-final decision regarding whether the complaint of harassment has been substantiated or request further investigation.
 A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.

-If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) business days.
-At the conclusion of the additional investigation, the Superintendent must issue a final written decision as described above.
+If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within ten (10) school days.
+At the conclusion of the additional investigation, the Superintendent shall issue a final written decision as described above.